the-turing-way/the-turing-way/book/website/community-handbook/working-groups/working-groups-formalisation.md

 The approval process for a WG involves engagement from the wider community and the project delivery team to understand what resources might be available in supporting the WG and if the WG's aims are appropriate for the community.

 1. **Open Discussion and/or Q&A**: Discuss your idea in community spaces such as the *The Turing Way* GitHub issue, Slack workspace and/or Community Calls like the Collaboration Cafe.
 Please reach out to the Research Community Manager will support you with this.
-2. **Leadership Approval**: The creation of this WG must be approved by *The Turing Way* leadership at their regular organisational meetings.
+2. **Leadership Approval**: The creation of this WG must be approved by *The Turing Way* leadership at their regular bi-weekly meetings.
 These meetings happen every two weeks, agenda for which is built by the project manager.
 Notes from their meetings are archived in the GitHub and outcomes communicated directly with the community members where needed.

 #### What's next?